MeheD1i/Pruned-DCNN-model-for-Skin-Cancer-Classification/README.md

-Project Title

-A Lightweight Pruned Deep Convolutional Neural Network (DCNN) Model with Explainable AI (XAI) for Skin Cancer Classification
+# 🩺 A Lightweight Pruned DCNN Model with XAI for Skin Cancer Classification